Dr. Ramona Curry

 American and international cinema history and historiography; writing about film; issues of gender, race/ethnicity and social class in media and popular culture; trans-national media flows; cross-cultural media adaptations; genre theory.

-Most recently taught: American Cinema Since 1950; Writing Film Criticism; The Disney Phenomenon from Aesthetic, Cultural and Economic Perspectives; Historiography of Cinema.
+Most recently taught: Writing Film Criticism; Seminar in the Teaching of Film; Introduction to FIlm; The Disney Phenomenon from Aesthetic, Cultural and Economic Perspectives; Historiography of Cinema.

 Ramona Curry teaches histories, theories, and strategies for writing about cinema and other forms of popular media and culture.
-Her research focuses on the sociocultural impact of media institutions, including film stars and cinema distribution and exhibition historically.
+As a Fulbright faculty award recipient in 2004, Prof. Curry taught in the Dept. of Cinema Studies at Hong Kong Baptist University and will spend Spring 2015 as the "Fulbright Distinguished Chair of American Studies" at Uppsala University in Sweden.
+Prof. Curry's research focuses on the sociocultural impact of media institutions, including film stars and cinema distribution and exhibition historically.
 She is author to date of a book on the shifting cultural functions of Mae West's image over eight decades and of numerous essays that have appeared in anthologies and journals in the US, Europe, and Asia.
 Prof. Curry has written extensively about German cinema and also about films made in Hong Kong.
 Her most recent publications draw heavily on census and genealogical records, shipping manifests, and other newly digitized government and newspaper archives, to reveal fresh facets of early trans-Pacific film distribution and reception.
 Prof. Curry is currently completing a monograph entitled "Trading in Cultural Spaces: How Chinese Film Came to America," which takes an urban cultural geographic and historiographic approach to rewriting American cinema history “from the margins.”
-She received a 2011 National Endowment for the Humanities Faculty Fellowship for work on the project, which the NEH has recognized as advancing the goals of its "We the People" initiative.
+The archive-research-intensive project has received funding from the National Endowment for the Humanities (2008, 2011) and the University of Illinois Mid-Career Faculty Release Time Award (2014).

 - Curry, Ramona.
 Too Much of a Good Thing: Mae West as Cultural Icon. .
 Minneapolis: University of Minnesota Press, 1996.